WeblateOrg/weblate/docs/faq.rst

 Weblate keeps track of source strings and reserves source language for this.
 The additional file for same language is not processed.

-* In case the translation to the source language is desired, please change the :ref:`project-source_language` in the project settings.
+* In case the translation to the source language is desired, please change the :ref:`component-source_language` in the component settings.
 * In case the translation file for the source language is not needed, please remove it from the repository.
 * In case the translation file for the source language is needed, but should be ignored by Weblate, please adjust the :ref:`component-language_regex` to exclude it.